-Conclusions and Recommendations
+CHD Conclusions and Recommendations

 Congenital heart disease contributes significantly to morbidity and mortality among children in LMICs.
-CHD is likely to surface as a pediatric health priority in many regions in the near future due to declining mortality from infectious diseases.
-Unfortunately, routine screening for CHD prior to or shortly after birth may not be realistic in many countries, and access to surgical care is limited, even for existing cases.
-Despite the limited and inconclusive evidence, a few general recommendations can be made for women during early pregnancy:
+CHD is likely to surface as a pediatric health priority in many regions in the near future because of declining mortality from infectious diseases.
+Unfortunately, routine screening for CHD before or shortly after birth may not be realistic in many countries, and access to surgical care is limited, even for existing cases.
+Despite the limited and inconclusive evidence, a few general recommendations can be made: